ROOTPWA-Maintainers/ROOTPWA/README.md

 The _NLopt_ library (<http://ab-initio.mit.edu/wiki/index.php/NLopt>) provides a faster minimizer compared to the default Minuit2.
 The ROOTPWA build system is able to automatically detect and use the library if it is either installed in a system directory or if the `NLOPT` environment variable is defined.

 1. Download the source tarball from <http://ab-initio.mit.edu/wiki/index.php/NLopt> and extract it to a directory of your choice.
+You can decide in the next step whether the source directory should also contain the final library (the simplest case) or whether you want to install into another directory.

-2. Configure and compile _NLopt_.
+2. Configure, compile and install _NLopt_.

-    `> ./configure --with-cxx --enable-shared && make`
+    `> ./configure --prefix=/your/folder/to/install/nlopt --with-cxx --enable-shared && make && make install`

     If you miss any of the flags for `configure` remove the build direcory and start from scratch.
 It is typically not possible to affect the result of the build by a second call to `configure`.
+NLopt can also be installed directly into the source directory.
+In this case, `configure` can be called without the `--prefix` option and `make install` should not be executed.

-3. Set the environment variable `NLOPT` to the current directory.
+3. Set the environment variable `NLOPT` to either the directory containing the installation or to the directory containing the result of the compilation.

     ``> export NLOPT=`pwd -P` ``